1983 AFC Women's Championship

 The Asian Football Confederation's 1983 AFC Women's Championship was the fifth AFC Women's Championship.
 It was held from April 1983 in Thailand.
 Participating members were Thailand, India, Malaysia, Singapore, Hong Kong, Philippines.
 The tournament was won by Thailand in the final against India.

+The tournament was not recognized by the AFC or FIFA at the time of its conduct.

 Japan and Taiwan were expected to play but withdrew on short notice.

 Format

 Eight nations were willing to take part; there was a draw with two groups.
 One group consisted of Singapore, Malaysia, Japan and Taiwan, the other of Hong Kong, India, Thailand and Philippines.

 After Taiwan and Japan withdrew from the tournament, the six remaining teams were put in a single group and played a single round-robin tournament.